JVChermak/Leaving_California/README.md

 **Result of analysis**
 - How does the model address the question or problem the team is solving.

+## Dashbooard
+Link to dashboard (or link to video of dashboard demonstration)

+## Presentation
+The presentation can be found in [Google Slides](https://docs.google.com/presentation/d/14h7wNLqN1Vh8AVsPMiOpv18YU4jbhMqiKdh0yhPtdns/edit?usp=sharing)

 ## Recommendation
 **Recommendation for future analysis**